 It is commonly used as an inexpensive pavement for materials dealing with roads, roads, parking lots, airports and areas.

-Cement-treated base (CTB): It consists of a mixture of granular soil aggregates or combination materials with Portland cement and water.
+It consists of a mixture of granular clay aggregates or combination materials with Portland cement and water.

 Advantages of soil cement:

-Cement is the basis for a low-cost pavement, hardness, most needed for long-lasting parking and storage areas.
+Cement is the basis material for a low-cost pavement, hardness, it is most needed for long-lasting parking and storage areas.

 Higher-strength samples taken after 5 to 20 years, when the pavement construction was started.

-Because cement in clay-cement remains hydrated for some years, clay-cement has “reserve” strength and it is strong and growing.
+Cement in this cement remains hydrated for some years, it has reserve strength and strong.

-Over 70 years of collective experience have demonstrated that completely different types of soil-cement mixtures can be tailor-made for specific pavements in objectives, all achieving better efficiency due to the strength of clay-cement.
+Over 70 years, collective experience have demonstrated that this cement mixtures can be tailor-made for specific pavements for achieving better efficiency and strength.

-Thousands of miles of clay-cement pavements in each state within the United States and all of the provinces of Canada are still providing good service at low maintenance prices.
+Within the United States and provinces of Canada still providing good service at low maintenance prices.

 Disadvantages of soil-cement:

-1. The standard needs to be strictly followed if not may do not work correctly.
+- The standard needs to be strictly followed, if not it may not work correctly.

-4. It is not suitable for any type of soil.
+- It is not suitable for some type of soils.

-5. Homogeneous mixing is strictly involved, so an efficient observer or high-quality instrument is required to process this process.
+- Homogeneous mixing is strictly involved, so an efficient observer or high-quality instrument is required.

-The use of Soil Cement has great benefit to both vendors and workers of commercial facilities, its cost is well-suited with the granular-base pavement.
+The soil cement has great benefit to both vendors and workers of commercial facilities, thier cost is well-suited with the granular-base pavement.

 The major engineering advantages of soils cement are strength, rigidity, improved volume stability, and increased durability.